skroutz/elasticsearch-repository-swift/README.md

 Swift repository plugin for Elasticsearch
 =========================================

+**NOTE:** This plugin is looking for a new maintainer.
+The wikimedia foundation does not use this plugin actively and cannot guarantee proper testing of future releases.
+If you want to fork this plugin and plan to maintain it actively we will be happy to add a link here to your repo.

 In order to install the plugin, simply run: `bin/plugin install org.wikimedia.elasticsearch.swift/swift-repository-plugin/<version>`.

 |      Swift Plugin           | elasticsearch         | Release date |